Kinto/kinto/docs/faq.rst

 managing Python applications in production.

 However, Python is just an implementation detail *per se*.
-Kinto is defined by an HTTP protocol that could be implemented in any language.
+Kinto is defined by an HTTP API that could be implemented in any language.

 Is it Web Scale?